AntonMause/tcl4soc/README.md

 -myChpOsc : Use internal G4 25/50MHz RC-Osc
 (Next OnDie resource involved, go and check how it works)

+OscChpMux : Blink LEDs using On chip oscillator and ngMUX.
+-myCccMux : Clock Conditioning Circuit with Non Glitching Mux.
+(Good chance to see how NGMUX works timingwise)

 =======================================================================
 List of supported or todo kits, some SF2 Kits do IGLOO2 emulation.